Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/network.md

 * The device is not present.
 * The device is not a valid modem.

-## `arpadd(device: string, ip: string, id: number)`
+## `arpset(device: string, ip: string, id: number?)`
-Adds a computer ID mapping for the specified IP on the requested device.
+Sets the computer ID mapping for the specified IP on the requested device.

 ### Arguments
 1. `device`: The path to the modem to add for.
 2. `ip`: The IP address of the target computer.
-3. `id`: The computer ID of the target computer.
+3. `id`: The computer ID of the target computer, or `nil` to remove the entry.

-### Return Values
-This syscall does not return anything.

-### Errors
-This syscall may throw an error if:
-* The current user is not root.
-* The device is not present.
-* The device is not a valid modem.
-* A mapping already exists for the specified IP.

-## `arpdel(device: string, ip: string)`
-Removes the computer ID mapping for the specified IP on the requested device.

-### Arguments
-1. `device`: The path to the modem to remove for.
-2. `ip`: The IP address of the computer to remove.

 ### Return Values
 This syscall does not return anything.